Community Documentation

 Casting a Wider Net

-Anyone who is interested in learning more about the project is encouraged visit the Center on Thursday, November 14, from 6:00-8:00pm to our Casting A Wider Net exhibit and meet program participants at the free exhibit opening.
+Anyone who is interested in learning more about the project is encouraged to visit the Center on Thursday, November 14, from 6:00 to 8:00pm to explore our Casting A Wider Net exhibit and meet program participants at the free exhibit opening.
 The exhibit will include videos, photographs, and quotes from the oral history interviews as well as links to the full interview transcripts.
-Participants will have the opportunity to hear the voices of each person who was interviewed, flip through photos of the narrators and their families, and can even write them a message in our guestbook.
+Participants will have the opportunity to hear the voices of each person interviewed, flip through photos of the narrators and their families, and can even write them a message in our guestbook.
 The exhibit opening will feature light refreshments and music representing the many cultures featured in the exhibit as well as opportunities to learn about other storytelling and community documentation efforts in our community and organizations working to support people who have recently immigrated to New Bedford.

-Casting a Wider Net is funded in part by a Wicked Cool Places grant from New Bedford Creative, a grant from the National Oceanic and Atmospheric Administration (NOAA) and an Expanding Massachusetts Stories grant from Mass Humanities, which receives support from the Massachusetts Cultural Council and is an affiliate of the National Endowment for the Humanities.
+Casting a Wider Net is funded in part by a Wicked Cool Places grant from New Bedford Creative, a grant from the National Oceanic and Atmospheric Administration (NOAA), and an Expanding Massachusetts Stories grant from Mass Humanities, which receives support from the Massachusetts Cultural Council and is an affiliate of the National Endowment for the Humanities.

 Herstory

 Herstory is an intergenerational oral history project pairing students in high school and college with older women who have ties to New Bedford’s fishing community.
 Students participate in a series of workshops to learn how to conduct interviews and to better understand the aging process.
 They then conduct interviews with older women whose stories reflect the varied and important roles of women on New Bedford’s waterfront.
 These stories are shared in a digital exhibit, co-curated by the students.
-The Herstory project began in 2022 and is continuing in 2023.
+The Herstory project began in 2022 and is continuing in 2025.

 If you know of an older woman who worked on the waterfront or is part of a fishing family who might be interested in sharing their story as part of this project, please contact Project Manager Laura Campbell at herstory@fishingheritagecenter.org.